kdm95/kdm95/README.md

 Currently I am working in Lærernes Pension where I have implemented a CLI language for configuring and executing our day-to-day actuarial calculations.

 I am also an external lecturer at the University of Copenhagen.
-Here I have designed, supervised and examined the final undergraduate actuarial assignment for + 75 stuends.
+Here I have designed, supervised and examined the final undergraduate actuarial assignment for + 75 students in collab with Jacob Juhl.

 - 💬 Ask me about ...